 The Truckee River Whitewater Park is in the heart of downtown Reno and home to the Reno River Festival every spring.
 With 11 drop pools and dynamic features, this year-round whitewater park offers excitement for kayakers and onlookers alike.

 Whether you’ve been kayaking for a while or you’re new to the sport and interested in learning, kayak lessons and clinics are offered by Sierra Adventures, for both river and flat-water kayaking.
-Depending on your level of experience, Sierra Adventures offers lessons for all levels, from the introduction of gear, paddle strokes and safety precautions, to more advanced skills such as rolls, assisted rescue, open water safety and more.
+Depending on your level of kayak experience, Sierra Adventures offers lessons for all levels, from the introduction of gear, kayak paddle strokes and safety precautions, to more advanced skills such as rolls, assisted rescue, open water safety and more.

 Kayaking the clear, glassy waters of Lake Tahoe is a bucket list item for many water sports enthusiasts, not just kayakers.
 The ability to quietly paddle into and around hidden coves makes exploring Lake Tahoe in a kayak a very peaceful experience.
 While you can kayak Lake Tahoe year-round, take special consideration in the winter and spring months when the water is particularly cold.

 You can find 20 public launch sites along Lake Tahoe’s 72 miles of shoreline.
-Some of the best places to launch your kayak to see otherwise inaccessible parts of the lake include Sand Harbor at Lake Tahoe Nevada State Park, Zephyr Cove, Kings Beach, and D.L Bliss State Park.
+Some of the best places to launch your kayak to see otherwise inaccessible parts of the lake include Sand Harbor at Lake Tahoe Nevada State Park, Zephyr Cove, Kings Beach and D.L Bliss State Park.

-There’s no better time to stop and take in the awe-inspiring beauty of the lake than when you are on a kayak, don’t hesitate to take advantage.
-Sand Harbor and Zephyr Cove offer secluded beaches and stunning rock formations that are great for picnics and quick rests.
+There’s no better time to stop and take in the awe-inspiring beauty of the lake than when you are on a kayak, so don’t hesitate to take advantage.
+Sand Harbor and Crystal Bay offer secluded beaches and stunning rock formations that are great for picnics and quick rests.
 Or you could take in picturesque views of Carnelian Bay from the point at which California and Nevada meet, so you can be in two places at once!
 And for an easier jaunt, make your way around to Kings Beach and Incline Village where the north shore offers various launch areas.

 For more advanced kayakers who are ready to experience even more of Lake Tahoe, check out the Lake Tahoe Water Trail.
 This lake trail takes you around the entire 72-mile plus expanse of Lake Tahoe, but it’s broken down into seven segments.
 Don’t forget to check the Lake Tahoe marine forecast before launch, conditions can always change!

-Also, before launching in Lake Tahoe, you must make sure your kayak is free from Aquatic Invasive Species or (AIS).
+Also, before launching in Lake Tahoe, you must make sure your kayak is free from Aquatic Invasive Species (AIS).
 There are four Tahoe Boat Inspection Stations in Meyers, Alpine Meadows, Truckee and Spooner Summit that will decontaminate your kayak for free if it has been in contact with an AIS-infected water body.
 If you want to avoid the hassle altogether, renting is a great option.

 So, you’re sold on kayaking the entire Reno Tahoe region now, right?
 We thought so.
 Luckily, you don’t have to buy a whole setup to test the waters.
-Renting kayaks in Reno or Lake Tahoe is a breeze.
+Renting a kayak in Reno or Lake Tahoe is a breeze.
 There are many great kayak rental options that help get you, your friends and your family out on the water.